Below is a list of our most commonly received questions.

 Q: What is the average running time?

 A: There are a lot of variables involved in your distillation process, but an average run can take anywhere between 2-6 hours.

 Q: How much alcohol can I expect to get out of a single run?

-A: It depends on how you decide to run it, and what ingredients you use in your mash.
+A: It depends on how you decide to run it and the ingredients you use in your mash.
 However, a typical result is about 10-20%.
-For example a 5 gallon still could potentially make 1 gallon of whiskey or moonshine.
+For example, a 5 gallon still could potentially make 1 gallon of whiskey or moonshine.

 Q: Is distilling legal?